Rodin at the London Coliseum

 At one point, a mass of grey bodies is presented as a solid clump of clay, which the lead dancer triumphantly moulds into a series of strong, male forms and Claudel drapes with cloth.
 It is a breathtaking feat.
 He explains: “To turn a moment frozen into an irrepressible sensuous stream of body movements is what I was striving for.”

-Rodin was at the London Coliseum for one night only, for further information visit here.
+Rodin was at the London Coliseum for one night only.
+For further information visit the show’s website here.